 The group’s first project was to attempt to create a bike trail through Horicon.
 Several fundraisers were held but city officials vetoed the plans.
 Over the next year the group struggled to find its niche but enjoyed moderate success as other individuals came to the group with ideas.
 In 2008, the group received permission from the city to found a community garden.
 It soon grew to include a pavilion, shed, and water-storage tank.
 The group started a farmers market in the park during the same year.
 As donations and funding for the group increased, so did its scope.

 The next few years saw more growth of membership within the group.
 Other events were added: the Music At The Market free summer concert series, Labor Day Weekend Celebration, and in 2011, Winter Festival.
 Other projects were advanced and completed including the construction of a disc golf course and implementing small business grants, college scholarships and community recognition awards.
-The group also began to partner with other organizations, such as the high school FFA and the Horicon Public Library.
-The group grew in numbers four initial members to twenty-five members and volunteers.
+The group also began to partner with other organizations, such as the Horicon Historical Society, Gold Star Memorial Trail, and the Horicon Public Library.
+The group grew in numbers from four initial members to twenty-five members and volunteers.

 What is unique about the group is that anyone can come to the group with an idea and see that idea become a reality – as long as they agree to spearhead the project.
 The Phoenix finds the funds and Phoenix volunteers help to see the project through to completion.
 Today the group is a viable force – visibly making Horicon better.
 The group has plans to upgrade playground equipment, renovate city buildings, build Little Libraries, create a small business center and of course, the Biggest Small-town Music Festival In The World, the Jersey Street Music Festival.